Top 10 Scenic Roads Loch Lomond

 11miles

-The winding B829 meanders alongside Loch Ard, Loch Chon and Loch Arklet.
+The winding B829 meanders alongside Loch Ard, Loch Chon, and Loch Arklet.
 It is popular with cyclists, so drive slowly and carefully.
 Why rush when the views are so good?
-If you are looking to get a Stand-up Paddle Board, Kayak or Canoe on the water, Loch's Ard and Chon are good options.
+If you want a Stand-up Paddle Board, Kayak, or Canoe on the water, Loch's Ard and Chon are good options.
 The scenery gets more open and wild as you approach the end of the road, with Loch Arklet on your left.
 There is a T-junction at the end, with two excellent options.
-Turn left for Inversnaid on Loch Lomond with its RSPB reserve and pretty waterfall, or turn right for Stronachlachar on Loch Katrine, where you can watch the cruise boats sailing.
-For cyclists and walkers, this option allows access to the 14-mile road alongside Loch Katrine to Trossachs Pier.
+Turn left for Inversnaid on Loch Lomond, with its RSPB reserve and pretty waterfall, or turn right for Stronachlachar on Loch Katrine, where you can watch the cruise boats sailing.
+This option allows cyclists and walkers access to the 14-mile road alongside Loch Katrine to Trossachs Pier.

 Pier Cafe, Stronachlachar